 New

-How Apple Reinvented The MacBook Neo Trackpad, But It Still Falls Short Of Force Touch
+MacBook Neo Trackpad Explained: Why It Falls Short Of Apple’s Force Touch

-How Apple Reinvented The MacBook Neo Trackpad, But It Still Falls Short Of Force Touch
+MacBook Neo Trackpad Explained: Why It Falls Short Of Apple’s Force Touch

 Apple clearly did not want the MacBook Neo to feel cheap in the places users interact with the most, and Dave2D’s teardown makes that pretty obvious.
 Instead of carrying over the haptic Force Touch system Apple has used for years, the company built a completely different mechanical trackpad for its cheaper notebook, and the result is much smarter than most people probably expected.